Divorce and Dissolution of Civil Partnership

-- The couple have been separated for the two years immediately prior to the application and the other person consents to a divorce.
+- The couple has been separated for the two years immediately prior to the application and the other person consents to a divorce.

-- The couple have been separated for the five years immediately prior to the application.
+- The couple has been separated for the five years immediately prior to the application.

 In each case, in order to obtain the divorce or dissolution of civil partnership, it is necessary to provide the court with the details of the basis of the divorce in terms of one of these reasons.

 The divorce process requires that the court confirms entitlement to a decree of divorce or dissolution of Civil Partnership.
 Once confirmation is given the court will pronounce two separate decrees.
 The first confirming the entitlement called a Decree Nisi and the second confirming that the legal status has ended called a Decree Absolute.
 It is necessary to wait for a minimum of 6 weeks between the decrees.

 What if we can’t agree on issues such as money or child care?

 The application made to the court for the decree of dissolution will only result (if successful) in the order terminating the marriage or Civil partnership.
 Such an application will NOT result in the court dealing automatically with matters regarding children or money.
 If it transpires that there are difficulties with either the children or the money which cannot be resolved by negotiations, then if the court is needed to resolve a dispute, a separate court application would need to be made.